 Ask about a mortgage with no closing costs

 Your typical mortgage comes with thousands of dollars in fees and closing costs.
-If you pay out-of-pocket, then you could be able to get the lowest interest rate.
+If you pay out-of-pocket, then you could be able to get the most competitive interest rate.
 If you accept the higher interest rate instead and have the lender pay some/all of the closing costs then you could save in the short-term.

 This is good for those who want to sell within five years due to the short-term purchase.
 If you stay longer than five years, then your costs end up being higher with the long term, high interest rate.